 It was really interesting.
-A lot of people can identify with that.
-They also identified, which was really nice in the comments, they wrote, I can see the different roles of a lot of different members of my family.
-So I thought it would be important to talk about another one that we see a lot.
-We hear a lot of emotional pain with people that are the black sheep of their family.
-They’re typically the identified patient and so forth.
-But we also hear a lot from the rescuers.
+A lot of people can identify with the role of the Black Sheep.
+They also identified the different roles of a lot of different members of their family.
+So I thought it would be important to talk about another family role that we see a lot, The Rescuer.
+We hear a lot of emotional pain coming from people that are the black sheep of their family.
+They’re typically the identified patient.
+But we also hear a lot of emotional pain from the rescuers.

 So just to remind you guys, I’m Dr. Jerry Grosso, the Clinical Director at Nsight Psychology & Addiction in Newport Beach, California.
-And my intention here is to really help you guys understand things that impact emotional health.
-So we have physical health and we have physical illness.
+My intention is to help you understand things that impact emotional health.
+We have physical health and we have physical illness.
 We have mental health or emotional health and we have mental illness.
-So I really want to bring down this stigma.
-So many people don’t want to talk about mental health or mental illness as if it’s this taboo subject or it’s bad or somehow, because you can’t see it, it must not be real.
+I really want to bring down the stigma of mental illness.
+So many people don’t want to talk about mental health or mental illness.
+It’s as if the subject is taboo or bad.
+Or, somehow, because you can’t see it, it must not be real.

 One of the interesting things, and then I’m going to get into the rest of what I’m talking about today.
 Somebody had made a comment about, in treatment, if we get an identified patient, they’re in a specific role, but when we look at the sickness of the family, wouldn’t it be best to do family therapy?
 And the answer is, absolutely yes.
 I will tell you one of the things that I think makes Nsight, as a treatment center very unique, is when we have individuals come in, we do provide family therapy.
 So we’ll invite, and even if it’s people that are out of state or out of the area, we’ll do this over the phone, but we’re inviting as many family members as possible to participate in that individual’s treatment.